A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

 for all $z \in V$. \end{definition} Under this condition, a point in $V$ cannot be too close to both $A$ and $B$, and at the same time, far from $A \cap B$.
-This condition was used in \cite{Behling.3} and \cite{Behling.1} to prove the linear convergence rate for CRM and cCRM.
-Now we extend this concept to the case of m sets.
+This assumption was used in \cite{Behling:2018a} and \cite{Behling:2021} to prove the linear convergence rate for CRM and cCRM.
+Now we extend \Cref{def.EB_2setsCFP} to the multi-set case.